-- How to change the sewing machine needle
+- How often should I change the needle ?

 Ball Point needles

-This has a rounded tip and a small hump .
+A stretch needle has a rounded tip and a small hump.
 The needle prevents skipped stitches.
-It is great to use with elastic, lycra, silk jersey , spandex and slinky knit fabrics.
+The stretch needle is used to sew elastic, lycra, silk jersey , spandex, and slinky knit fabrics.

 Denim needles / Jeans needles

-This thin needle has a very sharp point and is ideal to sew many layers of fabric together.
+This thin needle has a very sharp point and is ideal for sewing many layers of fabric together.

-This needle make two rows of stitching lines parallel to each other.
+This needle makes two rows of stitching lines parallel to each other.
 You need two spools of thread fixed on spool pins for this needle to work.

-You can use the twin needles for heirloom sewing, pintucking, hemming and top stitching.
-For me this is the best way of top stitching ; no need to keep an eye on stitching lines being parallel and straight, and two lines of stitching in one go- perfect.
+For me, this is the best way of top stitching; no need to keep an eye on stitching lines being parallel and straight, and two lines of stitching in one go- perfect.
 This needle does work hard.

-Triple needles are also available though I have not seen it anywhere.
+Triple needles are also available though I have yet to see them anywhere.

 Top stitching needles

-These are best to use with heavy top stitching thread.
-An 18 number Universal needle also will work the same.
+These are best to use with heavy top-stitching thread (these needles have a big eye).
+An 18-number Universal needle also will work the same.

 Machine Embroidery needles

-Meant to be used with the extra delicate metallic threads.
-If you have worked with metallic thread and they break every other second making you thread again and again you will feel the need for these needles.
+Metallic needles are meant to be used with the extra delicate metallic threads.
+If you have worked with metallic thread and they break every other second making you thread again and again, you will feel the need for these needles

-These are needle with grooves through which thread will get inside.
+These are needles with grooves through which thread will get inside.
 This needle can be used with most wovens as well as some knits and also artificial leather or suede.

 How often should I change the needle ?